borgbase/docs.borgbase.com/faq/index.md

 This will print a list of keys being tried and potential problems.
 You won't get a shell at the end, as BorgBase only supports access via `borg`.
 Once you see `Remote: Key is restricted.` or `PTY allocation request failed on channel 0` then the login step still worked.

-### Why is my backup process so slow?

-All our servers are connected with 1Gbit connections at a minimum and located in professional data centers.
-We rarely get reports of slow backup speeds.
-If you do encounter slower-than-expected backups or slow upload speeds, you can follow the steps below to find the bottleneck.

-First it helps to understand the steps `borg` follows when creating an initial or new backup:

-1. First it will do some housekeeping, like getting the index from the repo, if there is no local copy.
-2. Next it will compare all the inode ID and other attributes of all files to determine changed files.
-If you move your files to a new file system, the first backup run can take a bit longer, but no new data will be copied.
-3. If new data is found, Borg will checksum, compress and encrypt the files as segments of 1-5 MB, skipping any known segments.
-So if part of a large file changes, only new parts will be uploaded.
-4. Last, it will upload new segments to *BorgBase*.

-So the upload speed is not always the main bottleneck.
-Depending on your setup, you should also watch out for CPU usage or disk IO.
-It's usually difficult to improve uplink speed, but if you are CPU- or IO-limited, there are a few settings you can tune.
-Just be aware of the trade-offs.
-Maybe you are OK with a slower initial backup in order to have a smaller well-compressed backup in the future.

-- Make sure you choose an appropriate [compression level](https://borgbackup.readthedocs.io/en/stable/usage/help.html?highlight=compression#borg-help-compression) for your data.
-In general `lz4` (fast, but low compression) `zstd,3` (medium compression) and `zstd,8` (high compression) will work well.
-- If you don't need additional file flags, you can disable them with [`--nobsdflags`](https://borgbackup.readthedocs.io/en/stable/usage/notes.html#nobsdflags), [`--noacls`](https://borgbackup.readthedocs.io/en/stable/changes.html#version-1-1-16-2021-03-23), [`--noxattrs`](https://borgbackup.readthedocs.io/en/stable/changes.html#version-1-1-16-2021-03-23) or `bsd_flags: false` in Borgmatic.
-This can lead to dramatic performance [improvements](https://github.com/borgbackup/borg/issues/5295#issuecomment-805048888) when your backup consists of many small files.
-(With Borg >1.2, use `--noflags` instead of `--nobsdflags`)
-- Ensure the local [files cache](https://borgbackup.readthedocs.io/en/stable/usage/create.html#description) is working correctly.
-By default Borg will compare `ctime,size,inode` and process the file if either changes.
-If you have e.g. a network file system with unstable inodes, try using `--files-cache ctime,size`
-- Avoid excessive archive checking: `borg check` can read all backup segments and confirm their consistency.
-For large repos this can take a long time.
-BorgBase already uses different techniques to avoid bitrot in the storage backend, so `borg check` is not strictly necessary for this purpose.
-In Borgmatic set `checks` to `disabled` in the `consistency` section.
-If you still need consistency checks, consider using the `repository` option to limit the check to the repository.
-Checking all archive metadata is done on the client and very time consuming.
-See the official [Borg docs](https://borgbackup.readthedocs.io/en/stable/usage/check.html) for details.
-- If you suspect a slow (certain residential internet connections come with restricted upload speed) or unstable network connection, we can temporarily enable `iperf3` for you server-side.

 ### My SSH connection breaks after a long backup or prune operation.

 If Borg happens to be busy on the client- or server side, it may not send data over the SSH connection for a while.
 In this case, some ISPs will [terminate](https://anderstrier.dk/2021/01/11/my-isp-is-killing-my-idle-ssh-sessions-yours-might-be-too/) the connection after a period of inactivity, especially if a NAT is involved.
 You would then see an error like this: